Loading the galaxy…

 Nine families, hundreds of dances, one social-dance scene.
 Tell them apart, know what to expect at the door, and find the night that fits how you want to move.

-Every DanceSeekers event belongs to one of nine partner-dance families.
+Every DanceSeekers event belongs to one of nine social dance families.
 Each family carries its own music, tempo, etiquette, and feel.
-A tango night and a country swing night both involve partners moving to music, but the shoes, the playlist, and the way you ask someone to dance differ at every step.
+A tango night and a country swing night both involve people moving to music, but the shoes, the playlist, and the way you ask someone to dance differ at every step.

 Read this guide before your first night out.
-Pick the family that matches what you want, then jump into the DanceSeekers calendar to find an event near you.
+Pick the family that matches what you want, then jump into the DanceSeekers calendar to find your next night out.

 Latin